choiman1559/NotiSender/README.md

 Send notifications to other android devices easily

+## No longer maintained (probably for the time being)

+The development team will no longer be able to continue development due to **active military service** starting in 2025.

+All types of bug fixes and feature improvements will not be provided until the **end of 2026**, but the backend server will continue to operate.

 ## Awards

 **Bronze Prize Winner of the 16th Open Software Competition in Korea**